Aantrreksh/sql-query/sqlref/sql_reference.template.md

 ### Predicates
 {: #chapterPredicates}

-<h4 id="predicate">predicate</h4>
+#### predicate
+{: #predicate}

 <!--include-svg src="./svgfiles/predicate.svg" target="./diagrams/predicate.svg" alt="syntax diagram for a predicate" layout="@break@" -->

 The `BETWEEN ...
 AND` predicate compares a value with a range of values.
 If `NOT` is specified, the result is reversed.

 The `IN` predicate compares a value or values with a collection of values.
 The range of values is either defined by a query or a list of expressions that are enclosed in parentheses.
 The query must identify a number of columns that are the same as the number of expressions that are specified to the left of the IN keyword.
 In addition, the number of elements in the list of expressions must be the same as the number of expressions that are specified to the left of the IN keyword.
 If `NOT` is specified, the result is reversed.

 The `LIKE` predicate searches for strings that have a certain pattern.
 The pattern is specified by a string in which certain characters have a special meaning.

 - The underscore character `_` represents any single character.
 - The percent sign `%` represents a string of zero or more characters.
 - Any other character represents itself.
 Thus trailing blanks in a pattern are part of the pattern.
 If `NOT` is specified, the result is reversed.

 The `RLIKE` predicate searches for a regular expression pattern in a string.
 If the pattern expression is found, the result is true.
 If the pattern expression is not found, the result is false.
 If the value of any of the arguments is null, the result of the RLIKE predicate is unknown.
 If `NOT` is specified, the result is reversed.

 The regular expression pattern must be a Java™ regular expression as defined by Java class `java.util.regex.Pattern`.
 Meta characters that start with a `\` must be escaped for the regular expression to work, for example, use `\\d` instead of `\d` in a pattern string to represent a digit.
 For more information, such as supported meta characters and predefined character classes, see the latest Java documentation.